Savo Island

-Savo Island is an island in Solomon Islands in the southwest South Pacific ocean.
-Administratively, Savo Island is a part of the Central Province of the Solomon Islands.
-It is about 35 km from the capital Honiara.
+Savo Island is an island in Solomon Islands in the South Pacific ocean.
+Administratively, Savo Island is a part of the Central Province of Solomon Islands.
+It is about 35 km from the national capital of Honiara.
 The principal village is Alialia, in the north of the island.

 The indigenous language of Savo is the Savosavo language, an East Papuan language.
 Savo Island also has a minority of Gela speakers.

-The waters surrounding the island were the site of five of the seven major naval battles during the Battle of Guadalcanal in the Pacific War.
-As a result of these battles southeast of the island are many shipwrecks, the bay is known as Ironbottom Sound.
+The waters surrounding the island were the site of five of the seven major naval battles during the Battle of Guadalcanal in the Pacific War of World War II.
+As a result of these battles, many shipwrecks are located southeast of the island; the bay is known as Ironbottom Sound.
 The wrecks near the coast are very popular with wreck divers.

 Geography

 Savo is approximately circular, measuring approximately 6 km by 7 km.
 It is located 15 km northeast of Cape Esperance, the northern tip of Guadalcanal.
 The highest elevation is a 485 m stratovolcano, which last erupted between 1835 and 1847.
 The eruption was so strong that it wiped out all life on the island.
 An older eruption occurred in 1568.
 According to the World Organization of Volcanic Observatories (WOVO), the volcano is active every 100 to 300 years.
 On the island are geysers, hot mud lakes and hot springs.